anupam2005/AzureCertificationPrep/README.md

 a **load balancer** distributes traffic to specific VMs.

-**Microsoft Defender for Identity** helps you detect and investigate security incidents across your Azure accounts, both on-premises and in the cloud.
-It monitors users, devices, and resources in terms of their behavior.
+**Microsoft Defender for Identity** helps you detect and investigate **security incidents** across your Azure accounts, **both on-premises and in the cloud**.
+It **monitors users, devices, and resources in terms of their behavior**.
 If any behavior is out of the ordinary, an alarm can be raised.

 **Microsoft Defender for Identity** (formerly Azure Advanced Threat Protection, also known as Azure ATP) is a cloud-based security solution that leverages your on-premises **Active Directory** signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.